Determining cancer cells division strategy: Code Availability

 \section{Code Availability}

-All code used to produce the findings of this study are available from the corresponding author upon request.
+All codes used to produce the findings of this study are available from the corresponding author upon request.
 The code for the Gaussian Mixture algorithm is available at \href{https://github.com/ggosti/fcMGM}{https://github.com/ggosti/fcGMM}.\\